- The 8 parts of speech are nouns, pronouns, adjectives, verbs, adverbs, prepositions, conjunctions, and articles.

 Now swap in an indefinite article:

-See how the implication that you’re referring back to something specific is gone, and you’re asking a more general question?
+The implication that you’re referring back to something specific is gone, and it becomes a more general question.

-Sometimes, it’s not easy to tell which part of speech a word is.
-Here are a few easy hacks for quickly figuring out what part of speech you’re dealing with:
+Sometimes, it’s difficult to tell which part of speech a word is.
+Here are a few easy tips for quickly figuring out what part of speech you’re dealing with:

 - If it’s an adjective plus the ending –ly, it’s an adverb.
 Examples: commonly, quickly.

 - If you can swap it out for a noun and the sentence still makes sense, it’s a pronoun.
-Example: “He played basketball.” / “Steve played basketball.”
+Examples: “He played basketball.” / “Steve played basketball.”

 - If it’s something you do and you can modify the sentence to include the word do, it’s a verb.
-Example: “I have an umbrella.” / “I do have an umbrella.”
+Examples: “I have an umbrella.” / “I do have an umbrella.”

-- If you can remove the word and the sentence still makes sense but you lose a detail, the word is most likely an adjective.
-Example: “She drives a red van.” / “She drives a van.”
+- If you can remove the word and the sentence still makes sense, but you lose a detail, the word is most likely an adjective.
+Examples: “She drives a red van.” / “She drives a van.”

 And if you’re ever really stumped, just look the word up.
-Dictionaries typically list a word’s part of speech in its entry, and if it has multiple forms with different parts of speech, they are all listed, with examples.
+Dictionaries typically list a word’s part of speech in its entry.
+If it has multiple forms with different parts of speech, they are all listed with examples.

 When a word can be different parts of speech

-Just like y is sometimes a vowel and sometimes a consonant, there are words that are sometimes one part of speech and other times another.
-Here are a few examples:
+Just like y is sometimes a vowel and sometimes a consonant, some words are sometimes one part of speech and other times another.

-And sometimes, words evolve to add forms that are new parts of speech.
+Sometimes, words evolve to add forms that are new parts of speech.
 One recent example is the word adult.
 Before the 2010s, adult was primarily a noun that referred to a fully grown person.
 It could also be used as an adjective to refer to specific types of media, like adult contemporary music.
-But then, at right about the turn of the 2010s, the word adulting, a brand-new verb, appeared in the internet lexicon.
+At the turn of the 2010s, the word adulting, a brand-new verb, appeared in the internet lexicon.
 As a verb, adulting refers to the act of doing tasks associated with adulthood, like paying bills and grocery shopping.

 The parts of speech fall into two word classes: open and closed.

-The open word classes are the parts of speech that regularly acquire new words.
-Language evolves, and usually, that evolution takes place in nouns, adjectives, adverbs, and verbs.
-In 2022, new words added to the Merriam-Webster dictionary included dumbphone (noun), greenwash (verb), and cringe (adjective).
+Open word classes are the parts of speech that regularly acquire new words.
+Language evolves, and that evolution usually takes place in nouns, adjectives, adverbs, and verbs.